First of all, bubble writing is really lettering, or making letters fancy, silly, scary, poofy, etc.

 And Still They Resist

-It’s entirely possible your kids will still resist writing.
+It’s entirely possible your kids will still resist writing even with bubble writing.
 Writing doesn’t come easily to most kids – you’re using so many systems to think of what to write, to form the letters, to write while thinking about ideas, spelling, punctuation, . . . it’s a lot.

 Keep trying.
 Keep encouraging.
 Don’t forget to write with them.
 It’s special time with you and will keep your own creative energy flowing.